intuit/Traverser/README.md

 Kleo Ruby
 Anna Peridot
 ```
-### Manipulating traversal flow
+### Traversal loop control

+At the core, Traverser enumerates nodes in the internal traversal loop.
-Traveser accepts [visitors](https://en.wikipedia.org/wiki/Visitor_pattern) which can be used to take action on a given node.
+Traveser uses [visitors](https://en.wikipedia.org/wiki/Visitor_pattern) to take actions for each enumerated node.
+Result of these visitor's actions controls Traverser internal loop.

+* CONTINUE

+  discover children of the current node and continue the loop

+* SKIP

+  skip children of the current node, but continue the loop

+* QUIT

+  quit (break) the loop

 #### Configuration

 It is possible to override `version` and `group` of the artifact:
 ```